rs/rest-layer/README.md

 ## Sorting

-Sorting is of resource items is defined throught the `sort` query-string parameter.
+Sorting of resource items is defined throught the `sort` query-string parameter.
 The `sort` value is a list of resource's fields separated by comas (`,`).
 To invert a field's sort, you can prefix its name with a minus (`-`) character.

 To use a resource field with the `sort` parameter, the field must be defined on the resource and the `Sortable` field property must be set to `true`.
 You may want to ensure the backend database has this field indexed when enabled.

 Here we sort the result by ascending quantity and descending date:

 	/posts?sort=quantity,-created

+## Skipping

+Skipping of resource items is defined throught the `offset` query-string parameter.
+The `offset` value is an integer defining the number of items to skip when querying for items.

+To use a resource field with the `offset` parameter, the field must be defined on the resource.

+Skip the first 10 items of the result:

+    /posts?offset=10

+Return the first 2 items after skipping the first 10 of the result:

+    /posts?offset=10&limit=2
+Note that `offset` can't be used with pagination.

 ## Field Selection